mcmurray0125/todo-list/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/mcmurray0125/todo-list)

 Welcome!
-You are looking at my first in depth JavaScript project.
 After spending many weeks creating mini projects with HTML, CSS, JavaScript, I felt ready to create a more complex project.
 I focused on the basics of Javascript first, studying arrays and other data structures, looping methods, filtering, conditionals, and more.

 My todo list is inspired by the <a href ="https://shoppinglist.google.com/">Google Shopping List</a>, and I used it as a reference for page layout and overall functionality.